If you cannot pay your gas or electric bill during the COVID-19 pandemic because of a financial hardship, here is what you can do:

 Ask the customer service person at the utility company where you should send your hospital paperwork.

 The State of Connecticut has an energy assistance program that can help pay some of your heating costs during the winter months.
-Although sign-up for that program has ended for the 2019-2020 heating season, be sure you sign up with your local community action agency to apply for energy assistance for the 2020-2021 heating season beginning in August 2020.
+Sign-up for that program began on August 3, 2020 and is ongoing.
+Be sure you contact your local community action agency to apply for energy assistance for the 2020-2021 heating season.
+To find your local community action agency, call 2-1-1.

-If you are receiving benefits from the Department of Social Services or other state and federal agencies, you may be able to be coded as a financial hardship utility customer and get shut off protection for the winter moratorium, which runs between November 1 and May 1.
-Contact your local community action agency or call 2-1-1 for more information.
+If you are receiving benefits from the Department of Social Services or other state and federal agencies, you may be able to be coded as a financial hardship (as mentioned above) utility customer and get shut off protection for the winter moratorium, which runs from October 2 until May 1 this year.
+Contact your local community action agency or call 2-1-1 right away for more information on how to get coded.